Florence Violet McKenzie: Awards and honours

 On 8 June 1950, McKenzie was appointed an Officer of the Order of the British Empire (OBE) for her work with the WESC.
 In 1957 she was elected a Fellow of the Australian Institute of Navigation.
 In 1964 she became Patron of the Ex-WRANS Association.
 In 1979 she was made a Member of the Royal Naval Amateur Radio Society.
 In 1980 a plaque celebrating her "skills, character and generosity" was unveiled at the Missions to Seamen Mariners' Church, Flying Angel House.
-The Church has since relocated to 320 Sussex St, where the plaque can be seen in the garden.
+The church has since relocated to 320 Sussex Street, where the plaque can be seen in the garden.
+She was posthumously inducted onto the Victorian Honour Roll of Women in 2001.
+Captain Cook Cruises named a Richardson Devine Marine built ferry that operates on Sydney Harbour Florence Violet McKenzie in 2015.

+In March 2022 Snowy Hydro named a tunnel boring machine after McKenzie.
+In September 2023, a park adjacent to the shopping centre in Campbell, Australian Capital Territory, was named in her honour.

 Final years

 Violet McKenzie was nine years older than her husband Cecil, but she outlived him by 23 years.
 After his death in 1958, she shared her house for a time with Cecil's sister Jean, a primary school teacher.
-In May 1977, after a stroke paralysed her right side and confined her to a wheelchair, McKenzie moved to the nearby Glenwood Nursing Home in the suburb of Greenwich.
+In May 1977, after a stroke paralysed her right side and made her wheelchair reliant, McKenzie moved to the nearby Glenwood Nursing Home in the suburb of Greenwich.
 She died peacefully in her sleep on 23 May 1982.
 At her funeral service, held at the Church of St Giles in Greenwich, 24 serving WRANS formed a Guard of Honour.
 McKenzie was cremated at the Northern Suburbs Crematorium.
 The June 1982 edition of the newsletter of the Ex-WRANS Association was devoted to their former teacher and patron.
 Amongst the memories recorded therein is a statement McKenzie made two days before she died: "...it is finished, and I have proved to them all that women can be as good as, or better than men."